cartoon-raccoon/hackyeaster2021/level5/Digizzled/README.md

 item[x:y:z]
 ```

 Where x is the starting index, y is the ending index, and z is the step over.
-If nothing is placed there, `None` is used.
-Thus, that is what the three `LOAD_CONST` operations were for.
+If nothing is placed in its position, `None` is used.
+Thus, that is what the three `LOAD_CONST` operations were for: to load slice operands.
 After that, `BUILD_SLICE` is executed with an operand of 3.
-This means that all three slice operands are used.
+This means that all three slice operands are popped off the stack and used.
 In this case, starting and ending are `None`, and step over is -1.
 This means the slice contains all its elements in reverse order.
 Since `s` is a string (i.e. a list of characters), this means the slice contains `s` in reverse.

 The next OPCODE is `BINARY_SUBSCR`.
-Another quick glance at the reference shows that this opcode indexes into the item on top of the stack.
+Another quick glance at the reference shows that this opcode pops the top two items off the stack, applying one to the other.
+So, in this case, the slice operation is applied to the string `s`.

 So, to put it all together, this is the Python code it corresponds to:

 ```python
 a = hizzle(s)       # pass in s